 Short answer: It depends on what your ideas are and how similar they may be to other operating businesses.
 Non-disclosure agreements may protect the strategic details of your business start-up.
 However, if you have a new idea, then you need to explore other avenues to make sure no-one steals your idea.
 Those options may include trademarking and patenting your idea.
 The Cronin Law Firm can help you sort through the options you have and establish a sound legal plan that will protect you and your business, and its intellectual property.

-Short answer: Before you fall in love with a quirky name, make sure someone else hasn’t taken it.
+Short answer: Before you fall in love with a creative name, make sure someone else hasn’t taken it.
 The Cronin Law Firm can help you investigate potential names as options available to you.

 Question: How can you know what permits or licenses you will need to open your doors?